raaymax/chat/README.md

 - bug: clicking on notification is not taking to correct window
 - bug: paste loosing part of text
 - improvement: gcs images cacheing
+- improvement: emoji alternative names
+- bug: it is not possible to silence the notifications

 ### Message editor
 - feat: focus input on any key press